advename/Simple-PHP-Logger/README.md

 - no composer needed :tada:

 ### :wrench: Motivation
-There are many PHP Logger's out there, but most of them either follow all PSR-3 requirements or are too basic.
-Sometimes, you simply want something in the middle which can be used in every situation.
+There are many PHP Logger's out there, but most of them are either very heavy or too basic.
+Sometimes, you simply want something in the middle suitable for every situation and project size.
 Therefore, I've decided to create a basic PHP Logger, based on many PSR-3 standards using a singleton design pattern and inside a single file.
 This makes it an accessible and powerful logger.

 ### :white_check_mark: Installation
 Simply download the Logger.php file and require it wherever you need it.